Your savings account is costing you money

 So, how does passive investing work?
 It’s simple: you invest in index funds.
 An index is like a bag of stocks where the rules are very clear on which stocks are included and how much you get of each company.
 The most famous index is the S&P 500, which has the 500 biggest American companies, weighted by market capitalization.
 The MSCI World index is another common one.
 It consists of over 1,600 companies across the developed markets (US, Europe, Australia, Japan,…).

 That’s all very interesting, but how does the return of an index fund compare to a savings account?
-Let’s look at the historical performance for the MSCI World index for the last 50 years.
+Let’s look at the historical performance for the MSCI World index since 1979:

 The difference is really put into perspective when you look at the returns over several decades.
 Imagine Lucas and Emma, two people who are both about to retire at 65 years old.
 They started working at the same age, 40 years ago when they were 25.
 For all these years, they’ve consistently been saving 100€ every month.
 There’s one difference: Lucas didn’t know anything about investing so he put all of his hard earned savings into a savings account with a steady annual return of 1%.
 On the other hand, Emma was fortunate enough to have learned about passive investing when she was a student.
 Because of that, she has been putting her monthly savings into an index fund tracking the MSCI World index.